woojin444/EAssetTracking/README.md

 * Mining companies - Potential end users of the project.
 * Oil companies - Potential end users of the project.

-Please contact [Franklin Wilson](mailto:u5801853@anu.edu.au) or any other team member if you have any questions.

 ## Resources and Costs

 The budget of $100 is available from the TechLauncher program and will mainly be spent on parts required for the prototype.